c-F5/blog/content/blog/Hugo-Static-Site.md

 ## Run the Hugo Server

-Now it times to see your new site running on your local machine.
+Now it's time to see your new site running on your local machine.

 - Open terminal and navigate to the folder site
 ```console